mattmazzola/valorant-women/service/README.md

     wov-service
 ```

-When using container host should be `0.0.0.0`, when using local host should be `localhost`
+When using container, host should be `0.0.0.0`, when using local, host should be `localhost`

 # Listening Address